"Down at McDonellzzz" parodies old multi-language MTV videos with a woman doing sign language next to scrolling text in Esperanto.

 Subverted with "Infected Girls."
 At the end one can hear a girl reciting part of "Pleasing Interlude I" from Señor Smoke in Croatian.
 The only words understandable to an English speaker, however, are what sounds like "chocolate and a Coca-Cola" which makes it sound like she's just listing products.

-The line about Druid Fluid from "Clusterfuck."
+The line about Druid Fluid from "Clusterfuck", which is an actual beer.
 May be unintentional.

 The press releases they write up for new albums are completely ridiculous.
 The one for their latest album Zodiac has them deliberately name dropping Glenn Beck, Lady Gaga, and Robert Pattinson to increase its chances of getting Google hits.
 The press release for Flashy featured a several-paragraph-long Shaggy Dog Story about communism.